XDPXI/XDLib-Docs/docs/getting-started/adding.md

 ## Added to the requirements

-Inside of your `fabric.mod.json` you want to add the mod as a dependency in `depends`
+Inside your `fabric.mod.json` you want to add the mod as a dependency in `depends`

 ```json
 "depends": {
     "xdlib": ">=VERSION"